 Step 5.
-You now choose if you would like your image to de drawn or moved into the canvas.
+You now choose if you would like your image to be drawn or moved into the canvas.

 The first screenshot shows the draw options (A).
-You can scroll between Reveal and Sketch draw styles (B) and the preview play to see how each will look before making your decision (C).
+You can use the drop down menu to choose between Reveal and Sketch draw styles (B) and the preview play to see how each will look before making your decision (C).
 Once you’ve decided on the options that you would like click the tick and the image will appear on the canvas (D).

 Once imported you cannot change between reveal and sketch, you would need to import the image again to choose the other option.